 - Let it rest.
 The cobbler should rest for 10 minutes to allow the filling to thicken and set up, making it easier to serve.

 - Fresh versus Frozen Berries.
-If you are using frozen fruit, allow it to thaw and let any excess water drain off.
+If you are using frozen fruit, allow it to thaw and drain any excess water.
 It will be a little mushier than fresh, and you might need to increase the amount of flour used to thicken it.

 - Prep the Peaches.
 We don’t mind the skin on our peaches for cobbler, but if you want to remove the skin, you can easily peel them with a paring knife if your peaches are ripe.
 For firmer peaches, try the blanching method for easy peeling.